 Could this raw food company earn a place on your shopping list?
 Find out in our Northwest Naturals cat food review.

-The Cats.com Standard—Rating Northwest Naturals On What Matters
+The Cats.com Standard—Rating Northwest Naturals on What Matters

 We’ve analyzed Northwest Naturals and graded it according to the Cats.com standard, evaluating the brand on species-appropriateness, ingredient quality, product variety, price, customer experience, and recall history.
 Here’s how it rates in each of these six key areas.